-However, even the best laid plans can go out the window.
+However, even the best-laid plans can go out the window when nerves kick in.
 Here's how to make sure your plan goes to fruition.

 How do they perform?
 Who are their competitors and clients?
 What are their main products or services?
 What opportunities could they be missing?
-What are the big industry issues?
+What are the significant industry issues?

-Who are they and who do they answer to?
+Who are they, and who do they answer to?
 What is their experience?
 Do you share any common interests, whether they’re related to work or leisure?

 Finally, rehearse and rehearse again.
 Anticipate questions, list your skills and experience, and speak your answers out loud.

 During the interview, show interest in the role and the business.
 Ask lots of questions – here are some suggestions:

-• Who will I be working with and what are they like?
+- Who will I be working with, and what are they like?

-• What upcoming projects will I be working on?
+- What upcoming projects will I be working on?

-• Is this a new position or was it filled previously?
+- Is this a new position, or was it filled previously?

 Take notes as they answer your questions.
 Not only does it look professional, but the notes could come in handy when you’re called back for a second interview.